PredragPeranovic/PredragPeranovic.github.io/_posts/2021-04-12-deploy-flask-ubuntu-nginx-gunicorn.markdown

     --reloadcmd "service nginx force-reload"
 {% endhighlight %}

-> acme.sh will add cronjob to renew and reinstall certificates when thay expires.
+> acme.sh will add cronjob to renew and reinstall certificates when they expires.

 #### Import Certificates in Nginx